DougallWinship/deform/docs/Examples.md

 });
 ```

-If you want to do more complex manipulation you should load the tag into an HtmlDocument (a basic DomDocument wrapper):
+If you want to do more complex manipulation you should load the tag into [HtmlDocument](../src/Deform/Html/HtmlDocument.php) (a basic DomDocument wrapper):
 ```php
 $document = \Deform\Html\HtmlDocument::loadHtmlTag($html)
     ->selectXPath('.//*[contains(concat(" ",normalize-space(@class)," ")," blue-text ")]', function(\DOMElement $domElement) {